Search

 Temporary register:

-This stores one of the inputs to ALU that is this provides one of the operands which is to be used in the required task.
+This stores one of the inputs to ALU which provides one of the operands which is to be used in the required task.

 Flag register: